-Gestational age <24 weeks
+- Gestational age <24 weeks

-C. Procedure
+- C. Procedure

-- The patient is placed in a supine position tilted slightly to the left or in a semi-Fowler's position. - Routine vital signs are obtained. - An external fetal monitor, capable of simultaneous FHTs and uterine activity measurement, is placed.
+- The patient is placed in a supine position tilted slightly to the left or in a semi-

+Fowler's position.

-- Baseline FHTs are determined while spontaneous uterine activity is looked for. - The patient then indicates fetal movement or the personnel performing the NST indicates palpable fetal activity. - If no fetal heart rate accelerations with fetal activity are noted within 20 minutes, the testing is continued an additional 20 minutes. - Alternative if the fetus appears to be in a sleep state, acoustic stimulation via an artificial larynx may be used to change the fetal state from sleep to activity.
+- Routine vital signs are obtained - An external fetal monitor, capable of simultaneous FHTs and uterine activity measurement, is placed. - Baseline FHTs are determined while spontaneous uterine activity is looked for. - The patient then indicates fetal movement or the personnel performing the NST indicates palpable fetal activity. - If no fetal heart rate accelerations with fetal activity are noted in 20 minute interval, the testing is continued an additional 20 minutes. - Alternative if the fetus appears to be in a sleep state, acoustic stimulation via an artificial larynx may be used to change the fetal state from sleep to activity. - D. Interpretation - 1. > 32 weeks

-D. Interpretation

-1. >32 weeks

-a.
 Reactive NST

-A tracing that has two fetal heart rate accelerations within a 20-minute interval, peaking at least 15 beats per minute above the base line and lasting 15 seconds from baseline to baseline.
+A tracing that has 2 fetal heart rate accelerations within a 20 minute interval peaking at least 15 beats per minute above the base line and lasting 15 seconds from base line to base line.

-b.
-Nonreactive NST
+Nonreactive NST -